twofront/TF-Monitor/README.md

 `tfmonitor register web -git`

 This will do a `git pull` once per hour.
+The advantage of this is your computer can be behind a firewall with no exposed ports.

+## Unimplemented Features

+**The following features are not yet implemented.
+This defines how we plan to make them work in the future!**

+### Setup GIT Hook

-The advantage of this is you computer can be behind a firewall without any exposed ports.
-If this is not an issue, the better way to setup git is to use a "hook".
+If your computer is not behind a firewall, or you have the ability to open ports, the better way to setup git is to use a "hook".
 Your hook should point to:

 http://YourIPOrURL:OpenPort/update